gwierzchowski/datconv/docs/source/api.rst

 The Datconv API reference
 =========================

+.. _datconv_program:

-The datconv program reference
+datconv program
 -----------------------------
 The :command:`datconv` script has following call syntax::

-    datconv yaml_file [--key1:val [--key2:val ...]] [arg1 [arg2 ...]]
+    datconv [=]conf_file [--key1:val [--key2:val ...]] [arg1 [arg2 ...]]
     where:
-    yaml_file - is obligatory path to file in YAML format in which Reader, Filter and Writer compoments are set up.
+    conf_file - path to file in YAML format in which Reader, Filter and Writer compoments are configured.
                 See below listing for more detailed desctiption of this file.
+                If there is '=' before conf_file then default configuration file is not used.
+                If conf_file is equal to 'def' than only default configuration file is used.
-    --key1:val - any number of arguments that add new settings or overwrite settings from yaml_file.
+    --key1:val - any number of arguments that add new settings or overwrite settings from conf_file.
-                It works this way: let say that in yaml_file we have:
+                It works this way: let say that in conf_file we have:
                 Writer:
-                    Module: writers.dcxml
+                    Module: datconv.writers.dcxml
                     CArg:
                         pretty:   true
                 by invoking option --Writer:CArg:pretty:false we overwrite 'pretty' option of Writer.
-                Note that in YAML file we have to have space after : at end of the key, while in command line there are no spaces. arg1 - any number of arguments (that do not begin with --).
+                Note that in YAML file we must have space after : at end of the key, while in command line there are no spaces. arg1 - any number of arguments (that do not begin with --).
-        Those arguments will replace $1, $2, ... markers in yaml_file according to their position in command line: i.e. $1 will be replaced by first argument that do not begin with --, etc. or
+        Those arguments will replace $1, $2, ... markers in conf_file according to their position in command line: i.e. $1 will be replaced by first argument that do not begin with --, etc. or
+    datconv --default
+    which prints path to and contents of default configuration file.

+    or
     datconv --version
-    which prints version number to standard output and exit. or
+    which prints version number to standard output and exit.

+    or
     datconv --help
     which prints short usage information